-When the Export Contacts policy is OFF, those options do not appear in the app.
+When the Export Contacts policy is set to OFF, those options do not appear in the app.

 When the policy is enabled, to sync contacts from the mail server to the phone address book continuously, users need to set Sync with Local Contacts to ON.
 As long as Sync with Local Contacts is ON, any updates to contacts in Exchange or Secure Mail triggers an update to local contacts.

 Due to Android limitations, if any Exchange or Hotmail account is already set to sync with local contacts, Secure Mail is unable to sync contacts.

 On iOS, Secure Mail contacts can be exported and synced with the phone contacts.
 The contacts can be exported and synced even if users have Hotmail or Exchange set up on the device.
 You configure this feature in Endpoint Management through the Override Native Contacts Check policy for Secure Mail.
 This policy determines if Secure Mail overrides the check for contacts from an Exchange/Hotmail Account configured in the native Contacts app.
 If On, the app syncs contacts to the device even if the native Contacts app is configured with Exchange/Hotmail Account.
 If Off, the app continues to block contacts sync.
 Default is On.

 Secure Mail notifications

 The following table lists how notifications are handled for supported mobile devices when Secure Mail is running in the foreground or background.